No Place Like Home (Wentworth): Reception

 TV Equals described this episode as "Things have been changed to suit modern sensibilities, of course, and this updated series has been stripped of the campy sets, dialogue and black humour and populated instead with sex, violence and a heroine with a journey to go on.
 That’s Bea Smith, a woman who has been put away for the attempted murder of her abusive husband, and her experience in this first episode will surely inform her future trajectory up the hierarchy of her new surroundings.
 But first she’ll have to contend with warring queen bees Franky and Jacs, whose confrontation this week results in the death of a warden."

-An IMDb review claims that the end scene between Franky and Jacs is "beautifully staged and filmed, forming a dramatic crux, to a largely introductory episode."

-It was said by Elaine Atwell writing for AfterEllen, " I tell you this not to scare you off, but to caution you that if you’re looking for a show to fill the OINTB-shaped hole in your heart, this one is actually likely to wound you much deeper.
+Elaine Atwell, writing for AfterEllen, said " I tell you this not to scare you off, but to caution you that if you’re looking for a show to fill the OINTB-shaped hole in your heart, this one is actually likely to wound you much deeper.
 Anyway, welcome to Wentworth prison.
 Let’s jump right into the trauma, shall we?"

 John Crace writing for The Guardian stated "Just with more lesbians, more tattoos and more violence.
 And fewer sets that wobbled any time someone accidentally knocked into them.
 I can't believe this is the best drama being made in Australia right now, but I also can't believe that the only place in the whole prison without CCTV is the exact spot where Governor Jackson got knifed, shortly after snogging one of her wardens – male, surprisingly – in her office.
 It was also disturbing to find the lead character – wrongly banged up, obviously – looking like a young Rebekah Brooks.
 If you like this sort of thing, you're in for a treat.
 I rather preferred the wobbly sets."

 Ian Hollingshead writing for The Telegraph said "The final showdown between Franky (Nicole da Silva) and Jacs (Kris McQuade), a young tattooed lesbian and a schoolmarmish matron, laced with malice as they fought over who would be top dog, was so compelling – and the cliffhanger so agonising – that it would be a crime to miss the next instalment."